Primary Years Programme

 What is the Primary Years Programme?

-At OIS, students begin the Primary Years Programme from the age of 6.
+At OIS, students begin the Primary Years Programme from the age of 5.
+Although at the moment we start in Year 2 when a child is 6 years old, we are opening our Year 1 class in September 2026 for 5 year old student who wish to join.
 The PYP focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
-It is a framework guided by six transdisciplinary themes of global significance, explored using knowledge and skills derived from six subject areas, as well as transdisciplinary skills, with a powerful emphasis on inquiry.
+It is a framework guided by six transdisciplinary themes of global significance, explored using knowledge and skills derived from six subject areas, as well as trans-disciplinary skills, with a powerful emphasis on inquiry.

-After students begin their journey with us in Year 2, they continue until the end of Year 6, when at age 11 they are preparing for the move to secondary school.
+Students begin their journey with us in Year 1, they continue until the end of Year 6, when at age 11 they are preparing for the move to secondary school.
+At Oeiras International School, learning starts with curiosity, grows with inquiry, and flourishes in a caring community

 OIS took over a former elementary school building in the village for students from Year 2 up to Year 4.
 This provides a safe, secure environment for learning.
 There are facilities for the arts, a library, a meeting space and access to computers for learning.
 A hot lunch is served every day, though some students choose to bring a packed lunch.